 The table below clearly illustrates the overall loss exposure for the scenario.
 The tabular data communicated the varying range of probable outcomes on the left and the probable loss that could materialize for the event.

-The powerful versioning capability of RiskLens allows future-state analyses to be rapidly performed.
-In this scenario, the analysts leveraged the tool’s versioning capability to make several “what if” adjustments to the existing analysis to model risk in the event that network segmentation or threat intelligence software were implemented.
+The Risk Treatment Analysis capability of RiskLens allows comparison analyses to be rapidly performed.
+In this scenario, the analysts leveraged the platform’s capability to make several comparison assessments vs. the existing baseline to model risk in the event that network segmentation or threat intelligence software were implemented.
 These comparison reports provided the organization with tangible data to make a decision: The results showed that both improvements were worth the investment but helped the organization to prioritize the two projects based on the ROI and various factors.

 The RiskLens platform allowed the organization to rapidly quantify the loss exposure of a ransomware attack and investments for mitigation.
 Additionally, the quantitative inputs and documented rationale provided an opportunity to review and challenge the inputs used during the analysis; the analyst team was also able to gather data and analyses that could be re-run to track ongoing progress with risk reduction.
 By introducing financial analysis to the organization’s risk management program, RiskLens empowered management to make a sound strategic decision on investing in controls to maximize their risk reduction.